apache/flink/docs/dev/libs/cep.md

     </tr>
 </table>

-To specify which skip strategy to use.
-Just create an `AfterMatchSkipStrategy` by calling:
+To specify which skip strategy to use, just create an `AfterMatchSkipStrategy` by calling:
 <table class="table table-bordered">
     <tr>
         <th class="text-left" width="25%">Function</th>